halcance/atlas/README.md

 # Atlas

-## Control of known

-I need an local server to help me stay up-to-date and giving away of spreadsheets.
-So What I need:
+## Confitential Information System

+Atlas is the meaning of an book or system used to store information that everyone should know.
+The users will be able to feed the system filling up the labels.

+Features:
+- Cadastro de Usuários;
+- Sistema de rank (administrador/usuários);
-- Tela de login.
+- Sistema de login;
-- Pagina Inicial
+-